The intention is simple. To supply the most versatile base system in the world!

 Installing Perfect Base

 Measure along the long side of the area to be covered with panels and calculate the number of panels required to cover this edge.
 Separate this number of panels and prepare them to be trimmed.
 We refer to this side as the North side.
 Trim an even 30mm from the male side of all but one of the panels required to go along the north side.
 Check the NW corner for square corner angle.
 If square take the first trimmed panel and trim off the other male panel edge an even 30mm.
 If the corner is less than 90deg again trim 30mm from the remaining male side.
 If the corner is greater than 90 deg lay out a string line that represents a 90 deg corner and then measure the greatest distance from the string line to the edge of the area to be covered.
 Add this measurement to the 30mm and then cut this amount from the remaining male side.
 Spread the first section of heavy grade geotextile along the north edge.
 Starting in the NW corner place the panel with 2 cut edges leaving 10 mm between the panel and the outside curb.
+Note: there should always be a gap around the entire perimeter to take account of panel expansion in warm conditions.
 Click together all the pre cut panels along the north edge.

 Orientate the last panel to minimize waste and trim to size.
 Now the north edge should be completed.
 Start the second row with panel no2 (this panel will not need trimming) place all the other panels to complete row 2 and then measure and cut the 2 end panels.
 Repeat this process across the whole area.
 When approaching the last few rows check the orientation of the panels again to minimize cut loss.